Daughters of Mary, Mother of Our Savior: Daughters of Mary, Mother of Our Savior v. LaSalle

 Notre Dame des Anges by William-Adolphe Bouguereau, 1889.

-In February 2009, the congregation filed a lawsuit in the New York Supreme Court against Albany, New York-based art appraiser, Mark LaSalle, and Santa Fe, New Mexico-based art dealer, Mark Zaplin, for fraud over the sale of an artwork which the congregation sold to them.
+In February 2009, the congregation filed a lawsuit in the New York Supreme Court against Albany-based art appraiser, Mark LaSalle, and Santa Fe-based art dealer, Mark Zaplin, for fraud over the sale of an artwork which the congregation sold to them.
 The congregation claimed the two colluded to defraud them of $1.75 million they believed they could have obtained through the sale of Notre Dame des Anges, an 1889 artwork by William-Adolphe Bouguereau that depicts Mary, mother of Jesus, standing in clouds with the Infant Jesus surrounded by angels.
 Represented by New York City attorney Bruce Goldstone, the congregation claimed in their lawsuit the two had committed fraud "intentionally", "deliberately", and "maliciously" against them.

-The artwork, which had been considered "lost" as it had not been seen publicly since the World's Columbian Exposition in 1893, was purchased by the Long Island convent in 2002 from a parishioner, who then transferred the piece to the motherhouse St. Joseph's Novitiate.
-It was hung in a hallway here until a sister eventually noticed it, and believing it was valuable, hired LaSalle to appraise it in 2004.
-LeSalle appraised the piece, which had a number of issues including: overpainting, bubbling paint, a cracked canvas, and a bad frame, as worth between $150–250,000 without restoration, though could be worth more with.
-Art dealer Paul Dumont, who specialized in finding favorable art deals and notifying gallery owners, contacted Zaplin who requested to buy the piece.
-After receiving some restoration, Zaplin, who never met with an of the sisters personally in the transaction, made a bid of $350,000 for the piece.
-After a counteroffer of $450,000, Zaplin accepted and the piece was sold in 2006.
-Zaplin made additional restorations to the painting and bought a $40,000 frame for it, with the intention to resell the piece for a profit.